metaborg/devenv/README.md

 ```shell script
 ./gradlew tasks
 ```
 to get an overview of which tasks can be executed.
-Interesting tasks will be in these categories:

-* 'Composite build tasks': tasks that will be executed on every project, such as `buildAll`.
-* 'Devenv tasks': tasks for managing this development environment, such as `repoStatus`.

-To run tasks in composite builds, use the `runTasksInCompositeBuild` task with the `compositeBuildName` specifying the name of the composite build (e.g., `spoofax3.lwb.root`), and `taskPaths` specifying a semicolon-separated list of Gradle tasks to execute (e.g. `:stratego.spoofax:cleanTest;:stratego.spoofax:test`).
+To run tasks in composite builds, use the `runTasksInCompositeBuild` task with the `compositeBuildName` specifying the name of the composite build, and `taskPaths` specifying a semicolon-separated list of Gradle tasks to execute.
 For example, to test the Stratego language in Spoofax 3, run:

 ```shell script